tarang27/temp--NIPUN-Lakshya/docs/functional-overview.md

 The Nipun Lakshya app is used by industry mentors to conduct Spot assessments of one or more students in grade 1-3 classes.
 Spot assessment is conducted for students with aptitude to determine their knowledge & understanding across different subjects.

 The mentor has the option of selecting how many students they want to have for undertaking spot assessments.
-If the mentor decides to conduct a spot assessment for 5 students, each student can take the test on the mentor's Nipun Lakshya mobile device one at a time.
+For example, If the mentor decides to conduct a spot assessment for 5 students, each student can take the test on the mentor's Nipun Lakshya mobile device one at a time.
 After the test, the app displays results based on various parameters such as number of students assessed, how many questions have been answered, total accuracy of those answers etc.

 These results are then collected to determine and improve the overall quality of education provided by the various educational institutes across the state of Uttar Pradesh.

-2. Teachers
+### 2. Teachers

+Similarly, teachers can also use the Nipun Lakshya app to determine how their students are progressing across different subjects.
+The results of the spot assessment will be also visible to the teacher and they will be able to accurately analyze which subjects students need the most help with.

+Teaching faculties can view the results of students across all grades and use that data to improve upon the existing teaching methodologies.

-3. Parents
+### 3. Parents

 # Use cases